cquinn/ponyc/proposals/packages.md

 ## Workflow

 There are a number of advantages to decoupling the retrieval of packages from their reference at compile time.
-Compile speed being one, but mostly it is to maintain separation of concerns: during development it is desirable to only update dependencies when explicitly requested to do so by the developer.
+Compile speed being one, but mostly it is to maintain the separation of concerns of retriving bundles and consuming bundles.

-With the above bundle definition being outside of the Pony source, and the desire to have retrieval decoupled from compile, it seems to make sense to have an external tool perform the retrieval and project.yaml update.
-Something like Go's 'go get', maybe 'pony fetch', would read the project.yaml and retrieve all of the used bundles and store them locally.
+With the above bundle definition being outside of the Pony source, and the desire to have retrieval decoupled from compile, it seems to make sense to have an external tool perform the retrieval and `project.yaml` update.
+Something like Go's `go get`, maybe `pony fetch`, would read the `project.yaml` and retrieve all of the used bundles and store them locally.

-This does raise the question of introducing another tool.
-But this is what Go has, and the Go toolset and pattern are generally considered to be one of Go's best features.
-How about having a general 'pony' tool that would have specific sub-commands that would fork out and run other tools.
-Like 'pony build' invoking ponyc, or 'pony test' running tests, or 'pony fetch' fetching bundles?
+This does introduce another tool into the Pony world.
+But this is what Go has, and the Go toolset and model are generally considered to be one of Go's best features.

 ### Proposal

-I propose a new 'pony' tool (written in Pony of course) that would serve as the Pony language tool hub.
+I propose a new `pony` tool (written in Pony of course) that would serve as the Pony language tool hub.
 This tool could initially perform the following sub commands for a given project:

 - **pony bundle init**: generate a skeleton project.yaml file and populate it with bundles used in the Pony source, and looking up default locations when available in the central catalog.
 - **pony bundle update [*bundle*]**: update an existing project.yaml file, adding missing bundles, and optionally updating all or specific version references.